All Episodes

 I can't believe what I'm hearing on your program.

-I know you better be careful.
+You better be careful.

 Are the Democrats in the Senate interested in information or confrontation?

-Uh there is a thing called executive privilege.
+There is a thing called executive privilege.

-The President should pay attention to the precedents they set for their successors.
+The president should pay attention to the precedents they set for their successors.

-I mean, uh you you have a right uh to have executive privilege there.
+Going back to George Washington, Thomas Jefferson, Alexander Hamilton, I mean, you have a right to have executive privilege there.

 Well, that didn't sit too well.

-You've been looking at this for weeks, you've got three thousand documents, and there's still no there in this story.
+You've got 3,000 documents, and there's still no there there in this story.

-The they're there is why were they dismissed?
+The there is why were they dismissed?

-And uh, you know, every day something new comes out.
+And, you know, every day something new comes out.

 But that's all right.